 ‘Stigma’ implies that something exists but society is prejudiced against it.
 Here, everyone’s in denial that it even exists!”

-The characters are multi-dimensional, they grow and develop as they work through life challenges – some unusual, but many common to all of us.
+The characters in Rich People Problems are multi-dimensional, they grow and develop as they work through life challenges; some unusual, but many common to us all.
 Several see their family member’s behaviour for what it is and struggle to balance familial loyalties and obligation with their desire to set out on their own path in life… seeking greater meaning and genuine happiness.

 The quality of the stone isn’t perfect, but when I wore it, it always reminded me of how life can surprise you.
 Sometimes, the thing that at first appears flawed can end up being the most perfect thing in the world for you.”

-Humour is a very individual thing and a reader’s response to that in Rich People Problems will depend on their familiarity with Asian cultures and the customs of the extremely wealthy.
+Humour is a very individual thing.
+A reader’s response to this novel will depend on their familiarity with Asian cultures and the customs of the extremely wealthy.
 Foodies will delight in the mouth-watering descriptions of Asian cuisine and fashionistas will revel in the couture.

 With characters to laugh at, but more that you will laugh with, Rich People Problems is a highly enjoyable weekend read.